Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Results

 Contrarily, for the velocity signals the effect of non-linearity on $r$ is different.
-For $u^{\prime}$, $r/r_{I}$ remains almost unchanged with $-\zeta$ (Fig. \ref{fig:deg_iafft}e), although its $r/r_{S}$ values increase with $-\zeta$ (Fig. \ref{fig:assortat}(d)).
-This indicates that the temporal structure of $u^{\prime}$ is primarily governed by linear dependencies described by the amplitude spectrum as the highly-convective regime is approached.
+For $u^{\prime}$ signals, the ratio $r/r_{I}$ remains almost constant with $-\zeta$ (figure \ref{fig:deg_iafft}e), although its $r/r_{S}$ values increase with $-\zeta$ (figure \ref{fig:assortat}f).
+This suggests that the changes in the temporal structure of $u^{\prime}$ are primarily governed by linear dependencies -- described by the amplitude spectrum -- as the highly-convective regime is approached.
 For the ASL flows, it is known that there is an increase in large-scale spectral energy with respect to the small-scales, as the turbulence production due to buoyancy is increased \citep{wyngaard2010turbulence}.
 This relative increase in large-scale spectral energy results in smoother $u^{\prime}$ signals, given the small scales are less energetic.
-In general, smother signals correspond to more regular NVGs and higher assortativity values \cite{iacobello2018visibility, iacobello2019experimental}.
-Therefore, the increasing trend of $r/r_S$ (\figurename~\ref{fig:assortat}(d)) for $u^{\prime}$ is mainly related to linear effects resulting from changes in the spectral energy at small and large scales.
+In general, smother signals correspond to more regular NVGs and higher assortativity values \citep{iacobello2018visibility, iacobello2019experimental,iacobello2021large}.
+Thus, the increasing trend shown in figure \ref{fig:assortat}f for $u^{\prime}$ is mainly related to linear effects and is a result of a change in the spectral energy at small and large scales.
 For $w^{\prime}$, on the other hand, we see that the ratio $r/r_I$ decreases in the highly-convective regime.
-Similar to $u^{\prime}$, as the convective regime is approached, the large-scale spectral energy of $w^{\prime}$ increases with respect to the small-scales for high $-\zeta$ \cite{wyngaard2010turbulence}, thus making the $w^{\prime}$ signal ``smoother".
-Linear effects, therefore, would make assortativity to increase while (as shown in Fig. \ref{fig:deg_iafft}(e)) nonlinear effects make it to decrease.
-The net effect is an apparent independence of the assortativity on the full temporal structure with $-\zeta$, as clearly observed in Fig. \ref{fig:assortat}f.
+Similar to $u^{\prime}$, as the convective regime is approached, the large-scale spectral energy increases with respect to the small-scales \citep{wyngaard2010turbulence}, thus making the $w^{\prime}$ signal smoother.
+Linear effects, therefore, would make the assortativity increase while (as shown in figure \ref{fig:deg_iafft}e) nonlinear effects make it decrease.
+The net effect is an apparent independence of the assortativity on the full temporal structure with $-\zeta$, as clearly observed in figure \ref{fig:assortat}f.
 In other words, there is a balance between the linear and non-linear effects which govern the temporal structure of the $w^{\prime}$ signals in the buoyancy-dominated regime.